 Your content management platform is the backbone of your operation.
-There are several options available depending on the scale of your content program, the size of your organization, the scope of your content program, your SEO requirements, and technical specs.
+Several options are available depending on the scale of your content program, the size of your organization, the scope of your content program, your SEO requirements, and technical specs.

 Some of the most popular and effective content management programs include:

-But there are many more options available for all budgets and organizational needs, from the smaller boutique to enterprise-level agencies.
+But many more options are available for all budgets and organizational needs, from the smaller boutique to enterprise-level agencies.